What is WebTransport?

 While browsers perform HTTP request using HTTP/3, so far they don’t offer an API to allow applications to gain access to the underlying QUIC stream.
 WebTransport is a new specification that uses QUIC to offer an alternative to WebSocket.
 Conceptually, it can be considered WebSocket over QUIC.
 It allows browsers to establish a stream-multiplexed and bidirectional connection to servers, and use streams to send and receive application data.

-While WebSocket provides a single bidirectional, full-duplex communication between a browser and a server over a TCP connection, WebTransport exposes allows the endpoints to use multiple streams in parallel.
+While WebSocket provides a single bidirectional, full-duplex communication between a browser and a server over a TCP connection, WebTransport allows the endpoints to use multiple streams in parallel.

 When connecting to a WebSocket server, browsers require the server to present a